 European Clothing Action Plan (ECAP)

 TEXAID supports the ‘Feeding Into Textile Sorting for recycling’ project, or FITS for short, run by the organisation Swedish Innovation Platform for Textile Sorting (SIPTex).
 The objective of this project is to create an automated sorting process that uses fibre recognition to determine recyclability.

 The TEXAID sorting plant in Schattdorf has one of Europe’s most modern voice-controlled sorting systems.
 Nevertheless, significant parts of the sorting process, whether of pieces suitable as second-hand use or items that are no longer wearable (recycling grade), fall to humans.
 Trained employees inspect each garment by hand and classify it based on around 60 criteria.
 Quality, fashion and seasonal aspects play a particularly important role in determining whether clothing is suitable for re-use.
 Material composition is key when it comes to recycling-grade items.
 This also forms the focus of the SIPTex project.

 Automatic sorting using detection technology (VIS & NIR)

 In its project SIPTex is testing automated sorting using two different forms of detection technology.
-The primary aim is to automatically identify the material properties of items for recycling.
-UV/Vis spectroscopy is a technique that uses the electromagnetic waves of ultraviolet (UV) and visible (VIS) light to detect material composition.
-The second technology that SIPTex uses for fibre detection is near-infrared spectroscopy (NIRS).
-This is a physical analysis technique based on spectroscopy in the range of short-wave infrared light.
+The primary aim is to automatically identify the material properties of items for recycling with VIS and NIR spectroscopy.

 SPITex is testing and continuously developing these two fibre detection technologies in Sweden over the course of 12 months.